 A Toxic Relationship’s Effects on Substance Use

-A 2014 NIH study shows that substance use becomes more likely when you are close friends with someone who is a substance user.
-It also reveals that when the quality of a close relationship is low, it does not help you cope with life’s stresses, and can even lead to substance use or relapse.
+Substance use becomes more likely when you are close friends with someone who is a substance user.
+Furthermore, when the quality of a close relationship is low, it does not help you cope with life’s stresses, and can even lead to substance use or relapse.
 The stress of a toxic relationship is never something you deserve; instead, you deserve close friends who will be there for you and support you on your path to sobriety.

 Healthy relationships can help establish sobriety as your new, ongoing norm, allowing you the freedom to make healthy changes and positively “re-invent yourself.”
 As you discover who you are without substances, you will be continually validated in that identity through the positive reinforcement of close, intimate friendships.
 Good friends will invest time in you, your feelings, your needs, and your path to healing.